Berniea5/Top-5-Best-Ways-To-Reduce-Traffic-In-Cities-Skylines-1/README.md

 ![Walkways And Its use](Cities-skylines-1-Walkways.png)
 ## 5: Building multiple cities
-By far the least done option, It is good to build smaller cities, But over time, you will run out of space to build (around 100k - 150k) and it will facilitate traffic off your main city.
+By far the least done option, It is good to build smaller cities, But over time, you will run out of space to build.
+But its a decent options.
 ![Example of a good constructed city](cities-skylines-city-example1.png)

 * Cities: Skylines 1 Wikipedia: [Cities: Skylines 1 Wikipedia](https://skylines.paradoxwikis.com/Cities:_Skylines_Wiki)